-Instructors, Supervisors, and Leadership Coaches for IMPACT Programs, Preliminary and Clear Administrative Credential Programs and M.Ed. programs are listed below.
+Instructors, Supervisors, and Leadership Coaches for Teaching Credential Programs, Preliminary and Clear Administrative Credential Programs, and M.Ed. programs are listed below.

-If you would like to contact someone, please email a request to tscsjadmissions@sjcoe.net for for contact information.
+If you would like to contact someone, please email a request to tscsjadmissions@sjcoe.net for contact information